semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 * a local command-line interface (CLI)
 * a cloud repository, such as GitHub and GitLab

-This guide walks you through scanning code in both environments.
+This guide walks you through scanning code in both types of environments.

 Semgrep App enables you to run scans on multiple repositories by integrating with your GitHub or GitLab SaaS account.
 Semgrep uses **rules** to scan code.
 Matches found based on those rules are called **findings**.
 A Semgrep rule encapsulates pattern-matching logic and data-flow analysis used to find code violations, security issues, outdated libraries, and other issues.